shiftdirect/heater/README.md

 * WiFi Connection to existing network or Standalone Access Point Mode (Passwd: thereisnospoon)
 * Wifi control
 * DebugPort data sent via Telnet if/when available on the network.
-* Two 7 day timers - including repeat every day functionality
+* Two timers - including selectable day and repeat functionality
 * Battery backed Real Time Clock - DS3231
 * Prototype "Green PCB" in production, using naked ESP32 and HC-05 modules